Comments on Current Events and Questions to the Foundation

-Answer: Our Foundation’s research is based on documents we have lawfully obtained through hundreds of Freedom of Information Act (FOIA) requests to various government agencies, two successful Federal civil lawsuits to obtain public records, information provided to us by family members and other researchers, and online research of public records.
+Answer by Foundation: Our Foundation’s research is based on unclassified documents we have lawfully obtained through hundreds of Freedom of Information Act (FOIA) requests to various government agencies, two successful Federal civil lawsuits to obtain public records, information provided to us by family members and other researchers, and online research of public records.
 Our Foundation’s investigators also do on site research at the National Archives and the National Personnel Records Center where we must pay the Federal government from our limited funds for copies of the materials.

 Copyright (C) 2012-2020 Chief Rick Stone & Family Charitable Foundation.
 All Rights Reserved.

 To submit a question to Chief Stone or ask about any of the Foundation’s activities, please complete and submit the form below: